soasis/text/documentation/source/quick.rst

 There's More!
 -------------

-There is more you can do with this library, from :doc:`authoring your own encoding objects/types </design/lucky 7>` to :doc:`taking control of the perforance of conversions </design/lucky 7 extensions/speed>`.
+There is more you can do with this library, from :doc:`authoring your own encoding objects/types </design/lucky 7>` to :doc:`taking control of the performance of conversions </design/lucky 7 extensions/speed>`.
 More will be added to this Getting Started as time goes on, but if you have any inkling of something that should work, give it a try!
 If it fails in a way you don't think is helpful, please let us known through any of our available communication channels so we can assist you!